|Date of Birth||May 21, 1878|

 On 9 January 1919 John was moved to No. 5 General Hospital in Liverpool, to await his return to Canada.
-He embarked on the HS Araguaya, arriving in Nova Scotia in mid-February via Portland, Maine.
-He received further treatment at the Manitoba Military Convalescent Hospital in Winnipeg.
+He embarked on the hospital ship Araguaya, arriving in Nova Scotia in mid-February via Portland, Maine.
+He received further treatment at the Manitoba Military Convalescent Hospital at Tuxedo Park in Winnipeg.
 He was discharged from the army on 24 June but he continued to get treatment as an outpatient at the MMCH until February 1920.
 His son Lyman John Link had enlisted underage in 1916, when he was 15 years old, and he served for a year and a half in Canada.

 John and Myrtle made their home in Port Arthur and they had two sons, Alvin and Lyle, and a daughter Crystal.
 Sadly Alvin died at age 2 and he’s buried in Lake of the Woods Cemetery in Kenora.
 John worked for 16 years as a machine tender at the paper mill in Port Arthur; following that he was employed at local ship yards.
 He became a member of the Canadian Legion, Port Arthur Branch, and Myrtle joined the Legion Ladies’ Auxiliary.
 After a long illness John was admitted to Deer Lodge Hospital in Winnipeg in late April 1946 and he passed away there on 1 May, a few weeks before his 68th birthday.
 His funeral was held two days later in Port Arthur and he’s buried in the soldiers plot at Riverside Cemetery.